thiyangt/Dithwa/README.md

-recorded by the [Department of Meteorology, Sri Lanka](https://meteo.gov.lk/), [Disaster Management Centre](https://www.dmc.gov.lk/index.php?lang=en) and Hydrology and Disaster Management Division, Irrigation Department, Sri Laka.
+recorded by the [Department of Meteorology, Sri Lanka](https://meteo.gov.lk/), [Disaster Management Centre](https://www.dmc.gov.lk/index.php?lang=en) and Hydrology and Disaster Management Division, Irrigation Department, Sri Lanka.
 All data provided in this package have been obtained from publicly available sources and transformed into a tidy format to support reproducible and user-friendly analysis.